-Students and site supervisors should establish individual goals for each area in which time was allocated and identify in lation should be provided here and the plan should account for these requirements.
-Goa als and Objectives Me thods of Evaluation of Trainee's Performance Ref Gerences to Jurisdictional Regulations Governing the Supervisory Experience
+Students and site supervisors should establish individual goals for each area in which time was allocated and identify iı plan for how each should be met.
+If there are regulations related to how these activities should be supervised information should be provided here and the plan should account for these requirements. ed this Goals and Objectives Methods of Evaluation of Trainee's Performance

+References to Jurisdictional Regulations Governing the Supervisory Experience